 Roof framing involves a lexicon all its own.
-As you can see in the illustration at left, roofs have hip rafters, ridge boards, jack rafters, and more.
+As you can see in the illustration below, roofs have hip rafters, ridge boards, jack rafters, and more.
 When working on a roof, it pays to be familiar with these terms.

 Here is a closer look at common roofing terms: